-If your child has a mobile phone, games console or tablet (such as iPad), you can follow these instructions and enable these settings and therefore help protect your child or young person online.
+If your child has a mobile phone, games console or tablet, you can follow these instructions and enable these settings and therefore help protect your child or young person online.

 You can also find more information on the CEOP Think you Know page at: